Archive: since 2013

 The payload of the satellite utilises a new design comprised of fewer moving elements, which will increase its reliability and service life by at least 5 years.
 The mapping accuracy of the resulting images is 12 m and above.
 Thanks to OLI, for the first time in Landsat series satellites, it is possible to make observations via two new wavelength ranges, which are crucial for studying cirrus clouds and the quality of lake and coastal waters.

-In contrast to the equipment installed on previous Landsat satellites, TIRS provides the ability to conduct observations in not just one, but two infrared wavelength bands.
+In contrast to the equipment installed on previous Landsat satellites, TIRS provides the ability to conduct observations in not just one, but two infrared wavelength landsat 8 band combinations.
 Both instruments shoot in scanning mode along the path of the spacecraft, which reduces the level of radiometric distortion in comparison with the transverse scanning instruments used on previous Landsat satellites.

 Landsat 8 Characteristics